Pembroke, New Hampshire: Education

 There are currently three public schools in Pembroke.
 The Hill School is attended by children in kindergarten through fourth grades.
 Three Rivers School, named after the three rivers that form most of the borders of the town, was built in the early 1990s and contains fifth through eighth grade.
 The town's high school is Pembroke Academy, founded in 1818 as a private school.
 The school today is public and takes students from Pembroke and from the neighboring towns of Allenstown, Epsom, Chichester, and historically, Deerfield.
 With approximately 1,000 students, the school is Class I in athletics, the second-highest class, and the mascot of the school is the Spartan.

+Pembroke Town Library

+The first lending library in Pembroke was not a tax-supported public library in the modern sense.
+It was a proprietary library of the type seen throughout New England in the late 1700s and early 1800s.
+Incorporated on December 7, 1798, as the Proprietors of the Pembroke Library, this organization purchased its books through "assessments" or taxes levied each year on its shareholders, who were the only people permitted to borrow its books.

+The Pembroke Town Library, the town's first tax-supported public library, was born when the New Hampshire legislature passed some of the nation's most progressive library laws in the 1890s.
+An innovative law of 1891 required the state to assist towns that voted to establish a tax-supported, free public library.
+To get the local library established, the state gave such towns $100 worth of books and professional guidance in librarianship.
+In 1895, the legislature passed a law, the first of its kind in the nation, requiring each town to appropriate funds to establish a public library and to appoint a board of library trustees unless the electorate voted each year specifically not to do so.

+The law of 1895 spurred the founding of the Pembroke Town Library in 1896.
+New town libraries of the period were often housed in any available room, and Pembroke's library was no exception.
+After a series of locations, the library planning for a proper library building resumed in June 1997.
+The building was dedicated on June 14, 2003.